Semi-bandit Optimization in the Dispersed Setting: Online Data-driven Algorithm Design with Semi-bandit Feedback

 Next, we consider a rich family of linkage-based clustering algorithms introduced by \citet{Balcan17:Learning} that interpolates between the classic single and complete linkage procedures.
 Clustering instances are described by a matrix $D = (d_{ij}) \in \reals^{n \times n}$ giving the pairwise distances between a collection of $n$ data points and the goal is to organize the points into a hierarchy or cluster tree.
 We provide the first dispersion analysis and online configuration procedures for this class of algorithms.
 We assume that each distance $d_{ij}$ is $\kappa$-smooth.

 The algorithm family we consider, called $\rho$-linkage, is family of agglomerative clustering algorithms with a single parameter $\rho \in [0,1]$.
 These algorithms take as input a distance matrix $D \in \reals^{n \times n}$ with entries $d_{ij}$ and the parameter value $\rho \in [0,1]$ and output a cluster tree, which is a binary tree where each node corresponds to a cluster in the data.
 The leaves of the tree are the individual data points, while the root node corresponds to the entire dataset.
 The children of each node subdivide that cluster into two subclusters.
 The $\rho$-linkage algorithm starts with each point belonging to its own cluster.
 Then, it repeatedly merges the closest pair of clusters according the distance defined by $\drho(A, B) = (1-\rho) \dmin(A, B) + \rho \dmax(A,B)$, where $A$ and $B$ are clusters (i.e., subsets of $[n]$), $\dmin(A,B) = \min_{a \in A, b \in B} d_{ab}$ and $\dmax(A,B) = \max_{a \in A, b \in B} d_{ab}$.
 When there is only a single cluster remaining, the algorithm outputs the constructed cluster tree.
-Running this algorithm with $\rho = 0$ and $\rho = 1$ recovers single and complete linkage, respectively.